DragonTechRoyale/CTF-Solutions/pwnable.kr/Toddlers Bottle/flag/flag_writeup.md

 Breakpoint 5, 0x0000000000401344 in __libc_start_main ()
 gef➤
 ```
-I dont really understand why the flag is here, excpet that as far as i know the ctrcpy here copied all the strings in the program or everything in the program and the flag was at the bottom, and rdi pointed to the bottom.
+I dont really understand why the flag is here, excpet that as far as I know the strcpy here copied all the strings in the program or everything in the program and the flag was at the bottom, and rdi pointed to the bottom.
 Anyways this CTF was pretty easy